carlosjennings1991/Macro_Slowdown/README.md

 However, that isn't quite true.
 Before women joined the work-force starting in the mid-sixties and after that process had completed by the mid-eighties economic downturns *do* correlate with decreases in the participation rate.
 For instance, the 1949, 1954, 1957, 1961, and 1971 recessions do show a dip in participation.

-Despite, the 1974-75 and early 1980's recessions being particularly severe (especially on Manufacturing), participation rates don't budge - but they don't increase either.
+Despite the 1974-75 and early 1980's recessions being particularly severe (especially on Manufacturing), participation rates don't budge - but they don't increase either.
 Those deep recessions temporarily halt the increase in the participation rate.
 There is a reason for this, those recessions primarily affected men, leaving women who were primarily entering the service industry to continue to push up the participation rate.

+Moreover, after the mid-eighties recessions do trigger a decline in labor force participation.
+We see slight dips during the early 90's recession, the early 2000's recession, and after 2008.

 ___